Find Affordable College Courses

 On average, design graduates from Kutztown University take out $26,710 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $294.

-Read full report on Design & Applied Arts at Kutztown University of Pennsylvania
+Full Design & Applied Arts at Kutztown University of Pennsylvania Report

-Indiana University of Pennsylvania - Main Campus ranked #14 on this year’s Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Middle Atlantic Region list.
-IUP is a moderately-sized public school located in the distant town of Indiana.
+Indiana University of Pennsylvania - Main Campus did quite well in this year’s ranking of the most popular places for design and applied arts students to get a bachelor’s degree.
+It came in at #14 on the list.
+IUP is a medium-sized public school located in the distant town of Indiana.

 About 94% of the students majoring in design at the school are women while 6% are male.